frstcdr/Autotests/ReadMe.md

 *Use that version only for mac with M1 processor*

+Before all:
+Put your selenium base methods and operations in to `base` dir Put your python tests in to `tests` dir
+Make `pom` dir
+Put your page object models in to `pom` dir
 ## How to use manualy
 1. Move locally into the `docker-pytest` folder
 2. Run `docker-compose up -d --build`